Everything you need to know about

 Mr. Inigo Montoya

-Women ≥18
+WOMEN ≥18

 This is just for the purpose of determining her individual title, if she doesn’t have a professional title.
 More formatting comes into play when you couple her with a man (and I’ll cover that in the couples section, following).